nbpayne/deskandstudio-beta/studio.md

 ---
-layout: page
+layout: default
+title: Photography studio hire -- co-working for creatives
+description: Photography studio and co-working space for creatives in Annandale, Sydney
+heading: Looking for a Sydney photography studio or want to rent a studio in Sydney?
+subheading: Flexible photo studio hire in sydney’s inner west
 permalink: /studio/
----
-# Looking for a Sydney photography studio or want to rent a studio in Sydney?

-## Flexible photo studio hire in sydney’s inner west

 ---

 Our studio space is a boutique, yet versatile space suited to simple shoots such as portraits, product shoots, and to-camera video pieces.